aumpierre-unb/Game-of-Life-for-GNU-Octave/README.md

 By default, the grid is assumed to be not periodic.
 If cyc=true is given, then grid is assumed periodic.

-By default, two plots are shown, the first being the configuration of the original grid and the second, the configuration of the next generations.
+By default, a figure with two subplots is shown, the first subplot being the configuration of the original grid and the second subplot being the configuration of the next generations.
 If fig=false is given, then no plot is shown.

 By default, the colormap pattern of plots is gray.
 Please address to the colormap help documentation for different patterns.